smellman/jica_2023/jica-seminar-2023.md

 - System setup
 - What is tiled map?
-- Introduction of software and data in this presentationå
+- Introduction of software and data in this presentation
 - How to create your own tiled map
 - How to design your own tiled map
 - How to distribute your own tiled map